-Channel 4’s Jon Snow has helped serve up breakfast at a London youth day centre which helps the capital’s homeless – and tried to drum up funds in the process.
+Channel 4’s Jon Snow has helped serve up breakfast at a London youth day centre which helps the homeless people of the capital – and tried to drum up funds in the process.

 Property developers and CEOs met for breakfast at the New Horizon in Kings Cross to discuss the capital’s homeless crisis.
 Newsreader Snow, the centre’s patron, had the developers cooking and serving food for the centre’s young clients, giving them a taste of the vital work which the centre carries out every day.